 Getting the Dream Christmas

-Normally I would not write that much as a synopsis but "A Bramble House Christmas" is a Hallmark Christmas movie, one shown on "Hallmark Movies & Mysteries" and as such when you have someone hiding their real identity from someone only to end up becoming close you know how things will play out, at least to some extent.
+Normally I would not write that much for a synopsis but "A Bramble House Christmas" is a Hallmark Christmas movie, one shown on "Hallmark Movies & Mysteries" and as such when you have someone hiding their real identity from someone only to end up becoming close you know how things will play out, at least to some extent.
 As such Finn becoming close to Willa and Scout whilst realising she isn't the money grabber he initially thought is pretty obvious.
 Also what is obvious is that with this being a Hallmark Christmas movie we have that fantastic Christmas look of amazingly beautiful homes combined with some beautiful Christmas songs.
 It is almost magical the vibe which you get from "A Bramble House Christmas" thanks to the production and all those little touches be it the look, the music or the dialogue.

 But there is more to "A Bramble House Christmas" than the obvious side and we get a couple of extra things.
 Firstly we have Willa falling in love with Bramble House and trying to learn more about it.
-But we also have Finn learning about his father through his chats with Willa and Scout and beginning to realise he wasn't the bad guy he and his sister had built up in their minds.
+But we also have Finn learning about his estranged father through his chats with Willa and Scout and beginning to realise he wasn't the bad guy he and his sister had built up in their minds.
 I won't go in to it any further than that because I don't want to reveal everything but I will say that all the story threads come together nicely in an expectedly touching way.

 Now being a Hallmark Christmas movie "A Bramble House Christmas" does have the usual appealing cast with Autumn Reeser and David Haydn-Jones both looking good together but also playing off of each other nicely with the emotional depth side of the story.
 But as with the best Hallmark Christmas movies the appeal also comes from the supporting characters and as such Andrew Airlie and Teryl Rothery bring as much warmth and fun in their parts.